Leon Kellner: Early life and education

 Kellner was awarded a PhD degree in 1883, and the title of his dissertation, published in 1885, was Zur Syntax des englischen Verbums, mit besonderer Berücksichtigung Shakespeares (The syntax of the English verb, with special consideration of Shakespeare).
-Kellner traveled to London in 1887 where the Early English Text Society invited him to translate William Caxton's Blanchardyn and Eglantine.
-Then in 1890 Kellner received his habilitation after publishing a thesis based on original research titled Caxton’s Syntax and Style.
+Kellner travelled to London in 1887 where the Early English Text Society invited him to translate William Caxton's Blanchardyn and Eglantine.
+Then in 1890 Kellner received his habilitation after publishing a thesis based on original research titled Caxton's Syntax and Style.
 Kellner dedicated his translation of Caxton and his habilitation thesis to Frederick James Furnivall, founder of the Early English Text Society.

 Academic career

 After receiving his degree, Kellner taught in various schools until a scholarship sent him to London in 1887 to study at the British Museum.
 He returned to the University of Vienna in 1890 to lecture in English literature.
 In 1904 he became a professor of English at the University of Czernowitz, a post he held until 1914 when he fled Czernowitz at the beginning of World War I. After the war, Kellner served as a translator in the office of the President of the Austrian Republic and lectured at the Technical University of Vienna.